 In order to understand more user’s perspectives about LinkedIn referrals, I designed a quick online survey to seek more general attitudes and opinions related to the job referral.

-There is two significant discovery that I found out that match with the interview result.
-First, just like the people I interviewed, most people don’t feel very comfortable to direct message a person on LinkedIn.
+There is two significant discovery that I found that match the interview result.
+First, just like the people I interviewed, most people don’t feel very comfortable to direct messaging a person on LinkedIn.

 Next step research goal :